vanthomiy/automated-pronunciation-trainer/README.md

 - Set up your Open AI API key.
 - Run the application and start practicing your pronunciation!

+## Possible Improvements
+There are several ways in which the automated pronunciation trainer project could be improved:

+- Generating texts on the fly: The current version of the trainer relies on a pre-existing set of texts for users to practice their pronunciation.
+Adding functionality to generate new texts on the fly, based on user preferences or other parameters, would enhance the user experience and keep them engaged.

+- Using a real database: The current version of the trainer does not use a real database, which may limit its scalability and performance.
+Implementing a real database solution, such as PostgreSQL or MongoDB, would provide a more robust and efficient system.

+- Increase/Decrease noise: The trainer currently offers the ability to add noise to the recording to make it harder, but it doesn't allow for the ability to increase or decrease the noise.
+Adding this functionality would provide more flexibility for users and allow them to tailor their experience to their skill level.

+Overall, these improvements would enhance the usability and functionality of the automated pronunciation trainer and provide a more comprehensive and engaging learning experience for users.

 ## Contributing
 - Contributions to this project are welcome.
 If you would like to contribute, please follow these steps: